michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 * Improvement: Redirect to theme editor page after importing a menu theme
 * Improvement: Show a warning if attempting to edit a menu theme that is not actually applied to a menu
-* Improvement: Add warning to the auto generated style.css file not to manually edit auto generated CSS
+* Improvement: Add warning to the auto generated style.css file not to manually edit auto-generated CSS
 * Improvement: Add clearfix to mobile menu
 * Improvement: Add notice to Navigation Menu widget to let users know that the Max Mega Menu widget should be used, if the intention is to display a mega menu
 * Improvement: Rename admin JS and CSS handles to "maxmegamenu" (from "mega-menu") to avoid conflicts